whentea/cplusplus/basic_construction.md

-Basic construction of C++ programming
+1. Basic construction of C++ programming

 **Let's see Guys !**

-//We start our body construction note with what we called  with "comment".
-Begin with two slash, then write down your statement<br/>
+//We start our body construction note with what we called "comment".
+Begins with two slash, then write down your statement<br/>
 //Firstly, declare your header.
-Like following statement:<br/>
+Like following statement:<br/><br/>
 #include <iostream><br/>
 using namespace std;<br/><br/>